DragonSenses/visionize/architectural-decision-log.md

 Approaches:

-- Currently plan to create this as a hook called `useServerAction`.
+- Currently plan to create this as a function called `useServerAction`.
+- Higher order function
 - Type safe on both inputs and outputs
 - Wrap each of these distinct segments with a wrapper
   - useSafeServerAction?